ben-xD/foodprint/node-serverless-graphql/README.md

 ### Local Testing

-1. Get credentials.json from someone who has it (Ben), and place download it.
-Change into directory containing file, then move file into the following folder using `mkdir -p /Users/$(whoami)/.gcloud/ && mv carbonfootprint-serverless.json /Users/$(whoami)/.gcloud/carbonfootprint-serverless.json`
+1. Set up $GOOGLE_APPLICATION_CREDENTIALS to point to that file
+   1. Get node-serverless-graphql directory using `cd node-serverless-graphql; pwd`
-2. Set up \$GOOGLE_APPLICATION_CREDENTIALS to point to that file, using `export GOOGLE_APPLICATION_CREDENTIALS=/Users/$(whoami)/.gcloud/carbonfootprint-serverless.json`.
-Add this line to your `.bashrc` or `.zshrc` to avoid running this for a new shell every time.
+   2. Add `export GOOGLE_APPLICATION_CREDENTIALS=PROJECT_DIRECTORY/credentials/carbonfootprint-serverless.json`.
+Add this line to your `.bashrc` or `.zshrc` to avoid running this for a new shell every time, but remember to replace PROJECT_DIRECTORY with the output of the previous step.
-3. Run `npm install` or `npm i` to ensure npm dependencies are installed
+2. Run `npm install` or `npm i` to ensure npm dependencies are installed
-4. Run `npm run dev` to run local Apollo server or use `npm run debug` to run local apollo server with debug mode.
+3. Run `npm run dev` to run local Apollo server or use `npm run debug` to run local apollo server with debug mode.
 You can use chrome debugger, go to `chrome://inspect` to get it
-5. In your browser, go to url specified to play around
+4. In your browser, go to url specified to play around
    - Can for example base64-encode an image and send it via a mutation (see `schema.js`)
-6. Hit the serverless urls from the react native app, by running `npm run ios:local` or `npm run android:local` inside react native app.
+5. Hit the serverless urls from the react native app, by running `npm run ios:local` or `npm run android:local` inside react native app.

 - [Apollo GraphQL Tutorial](https://www.apollographql.com/docs/tutorial/schema/)